zinggAI/zingg/README.md

 Want to commit code?
 Lets talk on  [Slack](https://join.slack.com/t/zinggai/shared_invite/zt-w7zlcnol-vEuqU9m~Q56kLLUVxRgpOA)

 ## Book Office Hours

-If you want to schedule a 30-min call with our team to help you get set up, please book a slot [here](https://calendly.com/sonalgoyal/30min)
+If you want to schedule a 30-min call with our team to help you get set up, please book a slot [here](https://calendly.com/sonalgoyal/30min).

+## Asking questions

+If you have a question or issue while using Zingg, kindly log a [question](https://github.com/zinggAI/zingg/issues/new/choose) and we will reply very fast :-)

 ## License